 Willingness to relocate as required

 The Engineering Maintenance Apprenticeship Scheme is a four-year programme that focuses on skills required to maintain their power stations.
 As well as the technical side, they’ll help you develop the attitudes and behaviours essential to EDF power stations' safe operation.
 Upon completion, you’ll be awarded a Maintenance and Operations Engineering Technician Apprenticeship Certificate, and you’ll also have attained a BTEC Level 3, with the potential for further education such as an HNC.

-The programme runs for four years, based at the National College for Nuclear, the first two of which are delivered through Bridgwater and Taunton College, Somerset.
+The programme runs for four years, based at the National College for Nuclear, the first two delivered through Bridgwater and Taunton College, Somerset.
 During this time, you’ll undergo training in academic and workshop environments to ensure you gain an excellent introduction to engineering and develop a strong skills foundation.
 Part of this programme also covers the development of life skills, like confidence and communication.

-You could find that the work will give you the opportunities to further your career in that at the end of your apprenticeship the doors will open to the larger EDF Energy organisation.
+You could find that the work will give you the opportunities to further your career in that at the end of your apprenticeship, the doors will open to the larger EDF Energy organisation.
 If you want to progress up the career ladder, you can take on people management responsibilities and develop into a maintenance team leader.
 Or you can choose the technical route and take your first steps towards becoming an engineer.
-With hard work, there really are no limits to how far you can go – not just within EDF Energy, but within the worldwide EDF Group.
+With hard work, there are no limits to how far you can go – not just within EDF Energy but within the worldwide EDF Group.

 Nuclear Business Apprenticeship – EDF Energy

-Moving on to the next one and although we are the first to say that Nuclear Energy is not Renewable…yet we wanted to include this role as if you are interested in getting into renewables the nuclear industry, as clean energy is definitely worth a look.
+Moving on to the next one, although we are the first to say that Nuclear Energy is not Renewable.
+Yet, we wanted to include this role as if you are interested in renewables, the nuclear industry, as clean energy is worth a look.

-The EDF Nuclear Business Apprenticeship is built the foundation for an incredible career in Supply Chain by joining the Nuclear Business Apprenticeship.
-Based at the EDF Hinkley Point B power station in Somerset, you’ll spend 2 years learning from the team, getting valuable practical experience and studying for a recognised qualification.
+The EDF Nuclear Business Apprenticeship is the foundation for an incredible Supply Chain career by joining the Nuclear Business Apprenticeship.
+Based at the EDF Hinkley Point B power station in Somerset, you’ll spend two years learning from the team, getting valuable practical experience and studying for a recognised qualification.